simonhmartin/twisst2/README.md

 `twisst2` has a number of important improvements over the original [`twisst`](https://github.com/simonhmartin/twisst) tool.
 Most importantly, `twisst2` **incorporates inference of the tree sequence** - local genealogies and their breakpoints along the chromosome.
 It does this using [`sticcs`](https://github.com/simonhmartin/sticcs). `sticcs` is a model-free approach and it does not require phased data, so `twisst2` **can run on unphased genotypes of any ploidy**.

+The methods are described in this [preprint](https://www.biorxiv.org/content/10.1101/2025.07.22.666161v2).

-The standard way to run `twisst2` is to start from polarised genotype data.
+The recommended way to run `twisst2` is to start from polarised genotype data.
 This means you either need to know the ancestral allele at each site, or you need an appropriate outgroup(s) to allow inference of the derived allele.

 An alternative way to run it is by first inferring a tree sequence using a different tool like [`tsinfer`](https://tskit.dev/tsinfer/docs/stable/index.html).
-However, this requires phased and genotypes, and tests suggest that this may be less accurate.
+However, this requires phased genotypes, and [tests suggest that this may be less accurate](https://www.biorxiv.org/content/10.1101/2025.07.22.666161v2).

 ### Installation